-In figures 5.30 and 5.31, zero radius corners are created by filleting the keyway and keyway offset lines.
-Select the Fillet command on the Modify toolbar, and type "R" and ENTER to allow you to set the radius.
+In figures 5.30 and 5.31, zero radius corners are created when filleting the keyway and keyway offset lines.
+In the first corner forming operation, select the Fillet command on the Modify toolbar, type "R" and ENTER to allow you to set the radius.
 Type "0" and ENTER.
 As in figure 5.30, select the lower offset line and the keyway line to form the first corner.
 To repeat the Fillet command, press ENTER and select the top keyway offset line and the keyway line.